AlexDubok/react_GameOfLife/README.md

 # game-of-life
+## Qualification task for the DevChallenge 11.
-React + D3 implementation of famous game.
+## React + D3 implementation of the famous game.

 ### 1. Launching the project

-1. Open `/dist/index.html` in latest Chrome.
+1. Open `/dist/index.html` in Chrome.

 ### 3. Usage
  - Set approximate number of living cells with the Population slider and click "Set random cell distribution".
 This will populate the board with living cells.